pooja712agrawal/ToDo-Application/README.md

+#Prerequisite
+1. Install Node
+2. Install Angular CLI
+3. Install Java
+4. Install maven

 #Here, in this application
 FrontEnd is created in Angular
 Backend is in SpringBoot and JPA
 In memory Database is H2 DB

 To run the application follow the below steps
+1. Open command prompt and go to SpringBoot application (ToDo Application\SpringBoot\Todo-Application) then use the following command to run springboot application.
+      - mvn spring-boot:run

-1. Open Command prompt and go to Angular project location and the use "ng serve" command to run the Angular Application
+2. Open Command prompt and go to Angular project location(ToDo Application\Angular\ToDo) then use following commands to run Angular application.
-2. Run the Spring boot Application in Eclipse.
+    - npm install
+    - ng serve
+    - once build is successful open http://localhost:4200/ in a browser, login page will be displayed
+    - Login crendetials - username : test and password : pwd123

 3. Open http://localhost:8080/h2-console to open the H2 DB console.
-   JDBC URL - jdbc:h2:mem:testdb
-4. In DB, TODO table is there which is used in this application.
+      - Dialog Window will appear.
-5. Login crendetials - username : test and password : pwd123
+      - Enter credentials as Username - test password - pwd123
+      - Add JDBC URL - jdbc:h2:mem:testdb
+      - Click connect
+      - Once successfully connected, you can see TODO table

-6. To change the username and password make a change in application.properties file in SpringBoot project
+4. To change the username and password, make a change in application.properties file in SpringBoot project